IllSmithDa/SalesforceNotes/Apex/Apex.md

   9. Versioned—Custom Apex code can be saved against different versions of the API.

+  10. Apex is the first language to be compiled over the internet and the cloud

+  11. Strongly typed and runs through a compiler who will convert human language into machine language

 # Apex Language Highlights

   1. Classes, interfaces, properties, and collections (including arrays).